-By reconstructing the microscopic wing features found on a fossil discovered in North East China, a team of scientists have recreated the song of a 165 million year old cricket.
+By reconstructing the microscopic wing features found on a fossil discovered in North East China, a team of scientists has recreated the song of a 165 million-year-old cricket.
 This new fossil species was named Archaboilus musicus and provided researchers with never before seen details of stridulating organs visible under an optical microscope.

 The love song of an extinct cricket that lived 165 million years ago has been brought back to life by scientists at the University of Bristol.
 The song – possibly the most ancient known musical song documented to date – was reconstructed from microscopic wing features on a fossil discovered in North East China.
 It allows us to listen to one of the sounds that would have been heard by dinosaurs and other creatures roaming Jurassic forests at night.

 Some 165 million years ago, the world was host to a diversity of sounds.
 Primitive bushcrickets and croaking amphibians were among the first animals to produce loud sounds by stridulation (rubbing certain body parts together).
 Modern-day bushcrickets – also known as katydids – produce mating calls by rubbing a row of teeth on one wing against a plectrum on the other wing but how their primitive ancestors produced sound and what their songs actually sounded like was unknown – until now.

 On discovering several insect fossils, a group of Chinese paleontologists, with Jun-Jie Gu and Professor Dong Ren from the Capital Normal University in Beijing, contacted Dr. Fernando Montealegre-Zapata and Professor Daniel Robert, both experts in the biomechanics of singing and hearing in insects, in Bristol’s School of Biological Sciences.
 The group also teamed up with Dr. Michael Engel of the University of Kansas, USA, a leading expert on insect evolution.